-Dietrich Rueschemeyer, Evelyne Huber Stephens and John D. Stephens, Capitalist Development and Democracy (Cambridge: Polity Press, 1992), pp. 1-11, 40-83, 85-98.
+Dietrich Rueschemeyer, Evelyne Huber Stephens and John D. Stephens, Capitalist Development and Democracy (Cambridge: Polity Press, 1992), pp. 1-7, 40-63, 85-98.

 Barrington Moore, Jr., Social Origins of Dictatorship and Democracy: Lord and Peasant in the Making of the Modern World (Boston: Beacon Press, 1966), chapter s 1, 2, and 8.

 Theda Skocpol, "A Critical Review of Barrington Moore's Social Origins of Dictatorship and Democracy."
 Politics and Society vol. 4, no. 1 (1973).
-David Blackbourn and Geoff Eley, The Peculiarities of German History: Bourgeois Society and i.
-War, State Formation, and Democracy (October 2)

-Politics in Nineteenth-Century Germany (Oxford: Oxford University Press, 1984), pp. 261-85.
+David Blackbourn and Geoff Eley, The Peculiarities of German History: Bourgeois Society and Politics in Nineteenth-Century Germany (Oxford: Oxford University Press, 1984), pp. 261-85.